Simulating the Interface between Chemistry and Physics,

 Several positions are available at all levels (Postdoc, Ph.D., MSc, undergraduate interns).

-If you are interested in discovering how machine learning can improve molecular simulations, how to study quantum condensed phase systems using classical simulations, or how to apply these tools to exotic quantum materials or chemical reactions on water surfaces - get in touch!
+If you are interested in discovering how machine learning can improve molecular simulations, how to study quantum condensed phase systems using classical simulations, or how to apply these tools to exotic quantum materials or conformational sampling in biomolecules, get in touch!

 To apply, please send your CV and a short description of your research interests to Barak.